 a state where the processor really goes to sleep and does not need to keep its cache up to date.
 Waking up from this state takes considerably longer than from C2 due to this.
 Again this is an optional state.

-To view available idle states and other statistics for the CPUidle driver, run the following command:
+To view available idle states and other statistics for the CPUidle driver, enter: